 GDPR – Are you compliant yet?The deadline has long passed for you to be GDPR compliant.
 Still unsure?
 Let us help.

-UK study has found that organisations of all sizes are not prepared for the changes necessary to comply.
+UK study has found that organisations of all sizes are still not compliant with the regulation

 During the Queens speech the UKs’ Data Protection Bill was announced.
 The bill is set to ensure that the UK “Retains its world-class regime protecting personal data”.
 The data protection bill will replace the current Data Protection Act 1998 and will incorporate the GDPR into UK Law.